Providing Reception Services

 When a client calls your clinic with an emergency, such as a snake bite, poisoning, Dog attack, etc.… it is important for you to remain calm.
 If the call is by phone try to ascertain as much information as possible about the incident, if it is a poisoning request the client to bring in the poison (e.g., rat bait, snail bait etc…) if they are able to, this will help with identification and treatment.

 If the emergency is a walk-in, request the attendance of a nurse to transport the pet to the treatment area while you obtain all the owner's details and details about the incident.
-If the Nurse is not free then take the pet to the treatment area and TPR (take the temperature, Heart rate and breaths) the pet, and notify the Vet and /or nurse, then return to the reception once someone has taken over and obtain all the owners’ details and details about the incident.
+If the Nurse is not free, then take the pet to the treatment area and TPR (take the temperature, Heart rate and breaths) of the pet, notify the Vet and /or nurse, then return to the reception once someone has taken over and obtain all the owners’ details and details about the incident.

 In any case of emergency situations, it is important that you follow your clinic policies and procedures regarding emergency bookings.